 Surgery is usually considered if non-surgical treatment fails to provide relief.
 Joint replacement surgery is considered an option when the pain is so severe that it affects your ability to carry out normal activities.

-If you have experienced knee osteoarthritis, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced knee osteoarthritis, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.